aria-ml/dataeval/docs/source/concepts/Binning.md

 `factor_type` and `is_binned` are therefore independent: the type records what the factor is, the companion flag records what was done to it, and `discrete` appears against both.
-Selecting the factors that lost information means reading `is_binned`, not `factor_type`.
+Selecting the factors that were summarized rather than relabeled means reading `is_binned`, not `factor_type`.

 The discretized values live in a **companion column** rather than replacing the
 factor: `altitude_m↕` holds the bin indices, `weather#` the ordinal codes.
-{attr}`.Metadata.factor_data` is the view built from those companions and is what the bias evaluators read; {meth}`.Metadata.rows_at` carries the native values, so nothing is destroyed in the dataframe — only in what the evaluators see.
+{attr}`.Metadata.factor_data` is the view built from those companions and is what the bias evaluators read; {meth}`.Metadata.rows_at` carries the native values, so the dataframe keeps the measurements at full resolution.
+The summary sits alongside them, and is what the evaluators read.

 Because dtype decides the label, a **categorical factor stored as integers** — sensor IDs, encoded weather codes — is reported as `discrete`.
 The evaluators